 In America, swear words are censored on our radios and television.
 “F*ck” is considered one of the worst words you can say; even by some (usually religious) young people, and especially around conservative southern Americans.

 I’ve noticed that, when it comes to conforming to American social norms, this one’s a bit harder for Germans.
 Perhaps because it’s not a bad word in Germany.
 People of all ages pepper it into their conversations, it’s all over the radio and TV, and it’s even on the occasional t-shirt.

-While it’s (usually) perfectly fine to use it in casual conversation with friends in America, you shouldn’t use it with colleagues at work or around people’s children.
+While it’s (usually) perfectly fine to use it in casual conversation with friends in America, you shouldn’t use it at work or around children.
 A good rule of thumb is to wait for someone else to drop the f-bomb before trying it yourself.

 Oh, and while I have you here…don’t use the n-word.
 It’s extremely offensive, hurtful, and inappropriate.
 Yes, even if you’re at karaoke and it comes up in a song.
 Don’t say it.
 Ever.

 This One’s…For the Ladies

 While Germany is by no means perfect, there is certainly a greater feeling of equality between men and women.
 If you’re a German woman coming to America, you’re unfortunately going to have a slightly different experience than your male counterparts.

 Some older men will think it’s their place to tell you to smile.
 Men of all ages will make inappropriate comments if you’re walking alone.
 Some might try to get you to take off your headphones because they “just want to talk to you,” without considering that maybe you don’t want to talk to them.
 Sometimes, men will yell at you from the window of their car while you’re going for a walk or run.